 …want the maiden without any sort of the cost to themselves.
 They want all the joys of the beauty without any of the woes of the battle…He offers nothing and takes everything.

 This isn’t a one-sided story, however.
 Much of the same could be said about women.
 I know, women don’t need a man, they don’t need to be pursued, but why do they respond the way they do when they are pursued for the right (or wrong) reasons?
 Why are the masculine traits attractive even when maddening, just as femininity attracts men even when mystifying?

 Because we are wired like this deep into our minds, our biology, and our souls.
 Men and women are different.
 Uniquely different in their masculine and feminine traits.
 We are free to deny all of this, but that only invites confusion.

 Don’t let the deviants of society or social forces redefine men and women.
+Biology always wins in the end, but it’s more than that.
 When we embrace who we are — equal in many ways, different in many others — then we can achieve one of the primary purposes of our story.

 Finding love that even biology cannot explain.